-Interprocess communication refers to mechanisms an operating system uses to let processes to manage shared data.
-IPC may synchronize processes or leave it up to processes and threads to communicate amongst themselves using shared memory.
+Inter-process communication refers to mechanisms an operating system uses to let processes to manage shared data.
+IPC may synchronize processes or leave it up to processes and threads to communicate among themselves using shared memory.
 Common IPC approaches include: files, signals, sockets, message queues, pipe, shared memory, message passing, and memory-mapped files.

 JSON is a syntax for storing and exchanging data in an organized, easy-to-access manner.
 It provides a human-readable collection of data in a logical manner.

 JWT is a compact URL-safe means of representing claims to be transferred between two parties.

 An abstract computing machine that lets a computer run a Java program.
 There are three notions of the JVM: specification, implementation, and instance.
 JVM mimics a real Java processor, enabling Java bytecode to be executed as actions or operating system calls on any processor regardless of the operating system.